thelfer/tfel-editor/docs/faq.md

   have all the power of the editor accessible from the GUI.
 - The ability to integrate this editor into external software.
-More precisely, the projet is decomposed in a shared library caleed `TFELQEmacs` and an executable qemacs.
-The library provides the main widgets (for example the `QEmacsWidget`) that can be reused out of the box.
+More precisely, the projet is decomposed in a shared library caleed `TFELEditor` and an executable `tfel-editor`.
+The library provides the main widgets (for example the `EditorWidget`) that can be reused out of the box.
 - Develop some new ideas.